operate-first/apps/contributing.md

 When creating a PR please use the following checklist:

 - Ensure there is an issue attached to the pull-request.
+We consider this is good practice, but recognize that it's not always necessary.
 - Ensure that your commit history is clean and minimal.
 Avoid commits like "Fix a typo" or "Forgot to add x".
 You can use [fixup or squashing](https://fle.github.io/git-tip-keep-your-branch-clean-with-fixup-and-autosquash.html) to clean up your commits.
 Aim to have one commit per PR.
 If you really want to have multiple commits for a change, you should at least squash down so each commit corresponds to a singular change or addition.
 - If updating a kustomization build, ensure that the `kustomize build` on that path still works.
 - Ensure that all confidential information has been encrypted via [sops](https://github.com/mozilla/sops) and [ksops](https://github.com/viaduct-ai/kustomize-sops), before making the PR.
+- If the PR is a work-in-progress, then please create a `Draft` PR.
+You can also just add the "WIP" prefix to your PR title.
+Doing either will prevent our CI bot from merging this PR until it is ready.
+If using the WIP prefix in title, when the PR is ready for merge, simply remove the WIP prefix.
+For example a WIP title could be "WIP: Added new namespace to zero cluster."

 ### Tools / Resources